-Until this week with the launch of Grammar Galaxy!
+Until Grammar Galaxy!

 I have never been so excited over curriculum before!
 Well, that may not be totally true, but each lesson takes about the time you read the story and give them their mission (which can be about 10 minutes) and it just gets kids engaged in learning, which to me is always a plus!

 The story begins where these princes and princess are playing video games and how their parents, the king and queen, have a mission for them.
 An advertisement told everyone to stop reading and start playing video games!
 Video games aren’t bad, they said, but to stop reading could turn their whole realm upside down, effecting not only their own galaxy but the Spelling and vocabulary galaxy as well!
 Their mission is to engage their peers back into learning, reading, etc. But how?
 And why?

 According to the author, this curriculum is ideal for kids with ADD.
 The lessons are short (usually 10 minutes), fun (the stories and exercises are funny), and their is minimized handwriting.
 Every lesson includes an activity that usually gets kids moving rather than sitting.
 So if your child does not like school, they might actually really enjoy this!
 And you don’t have to take hours to get through Language Arts with them (I am not the only mama who has this trouble, right?).